 While we’ve already discussed the importance of having a website for your business or organization, many owners, founders, and managers worldwide are stuck in a sort of limbo: They understand why they need a website, and that’s why they have one.
-However, while it checks on the list of things that need to be done, the quality score of the current solution is relatively low.
+However, while it checks the list of things that need to be done, the quality score of the current solution is relatively low.

 Why is it problematic?
 Because they don’t know they have a problem, to begin with.